oniony/TMSU/README.md

   * Added --force option to 'repair' command to remove missing files (and associated taggings) from the database.
-  * Added --from option to 'tag' command to allow tags to copied from one file to another. ('tag -r -f a a' will recursively apply a directory's tag to its contents.)
+  * Added --from option to 'tag' command to allow tags to copied from one file to another. e.g. 'tmsu tag -f a b' will apply file b's tags to file a.
+    ('tag -r -f a a' will recursively retag a directory's contents.)
   * Added --directory option to 'status' command to stop it recursively processing directory contents.
   * Added --print0 option to 'files' command to allow use with xargs.